 The East SILC is committed to ensuring that all children have equality of access to resources in an inclusive environment.
 We are committed to all children succeeding and believe that the Pupil Premium Grant enables the East SILC to achieve this goal.
 We have a duty to ensure that no group of children are disadvantaged due to their gender, ethnic origin or family income or background.

-Schools have the freedom to spend the Premium, which is additional to the underlying schools budget, in a way they think will best support the raising of attainment for the most vulnerable pupils.
-Schools have a responsibility to report on their use of Pupil Premium.
+Schools have the freedom to spend the Pupil Premium Grant, which is additional to the underlying schools’ budget, in a way they think will best support the raising of attainment for the most vulnerable pupils.

-Our pupil population represents a divergent range of pupil need encompasing complex medical and physical needs, communication difficulties, behaviour, and emotional needs.
-Our curriculum and learning environment demonstrates a bespoke approach that reflects this and is demonstrated through the East SILC pathways to leaning; the sensory, towards independence, and the independent curriculum.
+Our pupil population represents a divergent range of pupil need encompassing complex medical and physical needs, communication difficulties, behaviour, and emotional needs.
+Our curriculum and learning environment demonstrate a bespoke approach that reflects this and is demonstrated through the East SILC pathways to leaning; the sensory, towards independence, and the independent curriculum.

-Our pupil premium fuding allocation is used across the curriculum to support our most vulnerable pupils on their learning pathways with us.
+Our pupil premium funding allocation is used across the curriculum to support our most vulnerable pupils on their learning pathways with us.
 See report detailing allocation and impact.